 Planning an Event

-If you are organising an event, good planning is essential.
-There are a number of things you will need to consider, some may apply to your event, some may not:
+There are a number of things you will need to consider, which include:

 - Food Safety Requirements

 - Liquor Licensing – an Alcohol Management Plan may be needed